 Produce labelled as Organic or Biodynamic are Prescribed Goods under the new Export Control Act (2020).
 This means that to legally export agricultural produce with reference to organic or biodynamic status in the labeling or corresponding documentation, each consignment needs to be approved for export by a government approved organic certification body (CB).
-There is a specific form known as an Organic (Export) Produce Certificate, which must be sent with each consignment of organic or biodynamic produce.
+There is a specific form known as an Organic Goods Certificate (OGC), which must be sent with each consignment of organic or biodynamic produce.

 Australia’s new legal framework for agricultural exports commenced on Sunday 28 March 2021 at 3 am Australian Eastern Daylight Time (AEDT).